emberjs/rfcs/text/0051-packaging.md

 # Terminology

-+ **Packaging** - A process during of designing, evaluating, and producing final build assets.
++ **Packaging** - The process of designing, evaluating, and producing final build assets.

 # Detailed design